Alex313031/thorium/docs/FAQ.md

 ## Thorium FAQ <img src="https://github.com/Alex313031/thorium/blob/main/logos/STAGING/faq.png" width="48">

- - Commonly asked questions, and answers to common GitHub issues that keep getting filed.
+ - Commonly asked questions and answers to common GitHub issues that keep getting filed.

-__Q: Why is the Android version not letting me sign in to Google Sync?__
+__1. Q: Why is the Android version not letting me sign in to Google Sync?__
  __A:__ Even though the Android versions are built with API Keys needed to sign-in, Google has placed extra restrictions on Android Chromium forks that prevent sign in unless the browser is on the Google Play Store and has been whitelisted by them (which costs money).
 The keys are still included to allow location services, but there is no workaround for Google Sync at this time.
+This is also the reason why on some devices, opening Thorium will cause a notification saying "Thorium won't run without Google Play Services, which are not supported by your device".
+This is baloney, and it will run just fine.

-__Q: Why are Netflix, Spotify, Twitch, etc. not playing?__
+__2. Q: Why are Netflix, Spotify, Twitch, etc. not playing?__
  __A:__ Thorium includes Widevine, which is a proprietary component used to play encrypted media streams on sites like these.
 It is used to prevent piracy by preventing downloading these videos in any format that would be readable by an external application.
 However, there are various "security levels" for Widevine.
 There is L3 "software secure", which is the least secure.
 It is used on Linux.
 Then there is L2 "VMP secure", which is what